A Foodcentric Life

 Plates of golden crepes topped with blueberries, powdered sugar, and whipped cream.

 While I fell in love with crepes at the street stands of Paris, I still remember my first Crepe Suzette at a tiny French restaurant in San Diego.
 I was instantly hooked.
-Now being on a gluten-free diet, I needed to update my recipe, and here it is.
-Crepes are easy and fun to make.
-You will be happily hooked too.
-Make gluten-free crepes with simple ingredients you probably have on hand.
+After going gluten-free, I updated my recipe so we could still enjoy them.
+These gluten-free crepes are easy, flexible, and made with simple ingredients you probably already have on hand.

 • Substitutions and Variations